-At this time, the penalty for such a violation will be determined and put into effect at the discretion of the athletic director.
-Athletes can be suspended during the review process.
-The review process begins with an invitation extended to the athlete's parents by the athletic director for a conference with the athletic director, assistant athletic director, director of guidance, a department head, the head coach(es) of the sport(s) the student-athlete is involved with, and a head coach not involved with a sport the student-athlete plays for an opportunity to be heard regarding the code violation.
-If this invitation is not accepted within five (5) days, the opportunity to appeal will be lost.
+Assistant Athletic Director, a department head, the head coach of the sport the student-athlete is involved with, and a head coach not involved with the sport the student-athlete plays.
+The parent or guardian has five (5) days to request an opportunity to appeal the Code Violation.
+If the appeal is not requested within the five (5) day period following the initial notification of the violation the opportunity to appeal will be lost.
 Upon completion of the review conference, the committee will determine if the action taken was the appropriate action.
 The party/parties involved shall be notified of the committee's decision.
-The principal shall notify the athlete's parents in writing within five (5) days of the review committee's decision.
+The principal shall notify the athlete's parents and Athletic Director in writing within five (5) days of the review committee's decision.
+Positive drug tests are excluded from the appeals process.

-VI.
+VII.
 Hazing - Hazing shall be defined for purposes of this policy as performing any act or coercing another, including the victim, to perform any act of initiation into any class, group, or organization that causes or creates a risk of causing mental, emotional, or physical harm.
 Permission, consent, or assumption of risk by an individual subjected to hazing shall not lessen the prohibitions contained in this policy.

-VII.
+VIII.
 Supplements - Greenfield-Central School Corporation student/athletes should not bring food, athletic, or performance enhancing supplements to school, practices, or contests.
 Parents of student/athletes found to be in possession of these supplements will be notified.

-VIII.
+IX.
 School Attendance - An athlete must be credited with a full day of attendance in order to practice or participate in a contest any particular day (non-school days excluded).
 Passports are issued through the Attendance Office and up to two (2) blocks are not considered an absence.
 An emergency, such as death in the family, a funeral, or other extenuating circumstances will be handled on an individual basis by the principal or athletic director.
 An athlete who is sent home from school during the day due to illness shall not practice or compete in a contest on that day.
 Coaches are expected to also stress the importance of athletes being in school and on time the morning after an athletic event.

-IX.
-Equipment - Quality athletic equipment is provided in each sport.
+X. Equipment - Quality athletic equipment is provided in each sport.
 It is to be used only at times indicated by the head coaches.
 Athletes are expected to care for this equipment and return it at the end of the season.
 An athlete must have all equipment turned in and/or financial settlement paid before receiving their athletic awards and before trying out for another sport.
 Greenfield-Central Athletics also reserves the right to submit the replacement cost of any unreturned equipment/uniforms/warm-ups to a collection agency for small claim court proceedings with all collection fees to be paid by the athlete's family.
 An athlete may be suspended from the athletic program for unauthorized possession of school owned equipment/uniforms.

-X. Emergency - Athletes and their parent/guardian should be aware that athletic participation, on occasion, may cause accidental injury.
+XI.
+Emergency - Athletes and their parent/guardian should be aware that athletic participation, on occasion, may cause accidental injury.
 When such an injury occurs, the athletic trainer of Greenfield-Central High School will complete an accident report form.